 5. GoBD-compliant accounting with the help of a DMS

-The GoBD do not prescribe which system is to be used.
+The GoBD does not stipulate which system is to be used.
 Electronic archiving is primarily technology-neutral.
 However, it is advisable to use a DMS that is designed in accordance with the GoBD guidelines.
-For example, the GoBD stipulate: "The storage of data and electronic documents in a file system does not regularly fulfill the requirements of immutability, unless additional measures are taken to ensure immutability" (GoBD chapter 8, point 110).
+The GoBD states: "The storage of data and electronic documents in a file system does not regularly meet the requirements of immutability unless additional measures are taken to ensure immutability" (GoBD chapter 8, point 110).

-In this context, a DMS does not ensure audit compliance or compliance with the GoBD on its own, but can only be seen as an aid to implementation.
-In addition, the performance of the various systems differs.
+A DMS does not ensure audit compliance or compliance with the GoBD on its own, but can only be seen as an aid to implementation.
+The services of the various systems also differ.

 What else do I need to consider when complying with the GoBD?